AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

 1. Click **Time Options** in the expanded window that displays above the report.
 1. In the dropdown, set the following:

-   * **Time Interval** &#0151; set this to **None**.
+   * **Time Interval**: set this to **None**.

-   * **Time Range** &#0151; set this to **From 14 Months Ago To 13 Months Ago** by first clicking **Custom** then **Moving Range**.
+   * **Time Range**: set this to **From 14 Months Ago To 13 Months Ago** by first clicking **Custom** then **Moving Range**.
 Use the fields and dropdowns at the top of the menu to set the range.
 This setting allows us to see the revenue for the previous month, but in the previous year.

    do not worry if the metric disappears from the report - setting an independent time options automatically hides the metric from the report.
-To redisplay it, click the **Show** option next to the metric.
+To redisplay it, click **Show** next to the metric.

    ![](../assets/Different_Time_Ranges.gif)

    * Click **Apply** to save the interval and range settings.

-   * Next, we'll add our custom **Day number of the month** dimension by clicking **Group By** and selecting the dimension.
+   * Next, we add our custom **Day number of the month** dimension by clicking **Group By** and selecting the dimension.
 This will return the day number of the month of an order - for example, an order placed on March 2 will return `2`.

    * In the **Group By** dropdown, select **Show All** and click **Apply**.
 This will effectively create the X-axis values for the report: